eNMS-automation/eNMS/docs/workflows/workflow_system.rst

 Workflow System
 ===============

-A workflow is a directed graph which nodes can be a service or another workflow.
+A workflow is a directed graph whose nodes can be a service or another workflow.

 Each job in eNMS returns a boolean value:
   - ``True`` if it ran successfully.
   - ``False`` otherwise.

 There are two types of edge in a workflow: ``Success`` edge and ``Failure`` edge.
-The ``success edge`` indicates where to move in the graph if the source job was executed with success, while the ``failure edge`` does the same thing in case of failure.
+The ``success edge`` indicates where to move in the graph if the source job was executed with success, while the ``failure edge`` takes a different path in case of failure.
-On top of that, each workflow must have a ``Start`` job and an ``End`` job for eNMS to know which job should be executed first and when to stop running the workflow.
+Additionally, each workflow must have a ``Start`` job and an ``End`` job for eNMS to know which job should be executed first and when to stop running the workflow.

 Workflows are created and managed from the :guilabel:`workflows/workflow_management` page.